CemGEMS web app

 - Available recipe templates include: ordinary Portland cement (CEM-I-PC), white Portland cement (CEM-I-WPC), sulfate-resistant Portland cement (CEM-I-SR);

-- Blended Portland cements: with limestone and fly ash (CEM-II-BV), with limestone and slag (CEM-III-B), with limestone and metakaoline (CEM-IV-A);
+- Blended Portland cements: with limestone and fly ash (CEM-II-BV), with limestone and slag (CEM-III-B), with limestone and metakaoline (CEM-IV-A), and limestone-calcined clay cement (CEM-LC3);

-- Advanced cements: limestone-calcined clay cement (CEM-LC3), calcium sulfoaluminate (CSA-C) cement, belite ye'elimite ferrite (BYF-C) cement, and calcium aluminate (CAC-Fe) cement;
+- Advanced cements: calcium sulfoaluminate (CSA-C), belite ye'elimite ferrite (BYF-C), and calcium aluminate (CAC-Fe) cement;

-- Minimal and Primitive recipe templates, provided for exploring hydrated phase assemblages in simplified cements, for instance, composed of alite and water only;
+- Minimal and Primitive recipe templates, provided for exploring hydrated phase assemblages in simplified cements, for instance, composed of alite, aluminate and water only;

 Each of these "hydration-ready" template recipes can save the user many hours of work because it contains a lot of chemical and mineralogical data collected and recommended by world-renowned experts in cement chemistry and thermodynamics;